“Romantic hotel on a small tropical island south of Phuket: perfect for weddings, honeymoons and upscale R&R”

 - Stylish, white Zen-like rooms (some with private pools) overlooking a stunning bay

-wading out into a crystal clear turquoise bay with not another soul between you and the horizon
+- Early morning swims in the crystal clear turquoise bay with not another soul between you and the horizon

-- The speedboat ride to and from Phuket can be bumpy and the eco-pontoon isn't the easiest to walk along
+- The speedboat ride to and from Phuket can be bumpy

 Best time to go